exitus1/Video-Scripts/journalproposal.md

 ## Feedback

-We'd love to hear user feedback regarding the Journal and Politeia Digest.
+We'd love to hear your feedback regarding the Journal and Politeia Digest.
 Is there a new section you'd like to see?
 Is the Development section too technical?
 Let us know.